Why Ethereum Needs Fairness Mechanisms that Do Not Depend on Participants' Altruism: Results

 \subsection{Quantifying Non-Outsourcing Proposers}

-To quantify proposers whose blocks were not announced via MEV-Boost relays, but for whom links to external builder services can still be observed, we first applied our clustering methodology to the full set of proposers. \Cref{fig:coinbase-distribution} shows an overview of the resulting cluster sizes and frequencies, based on clustering by EOA \textit{coinbase addresses}, excluding only contract accounts.
-In the following, we remove clusters -- represented as dots in the figure -- instead of individual proposers.
-The clustering shows that the vast majority of blocks are produced by clusters that contain a substantial number of proposers (see \Cref{fig:coinbase-distribution}).
-After clustering, we applied classifier \textup{\Circled{\RNum{2}}} (proposers in governance structures with non-altruistic proposers), which left only \SI{2.14}{\percent} of the total proposer set remaining.
-Out of all identified clusters, the vast majority (\SI{90.22}{\percent}) represent \textit{coinbase addresses} corresponding to EOAs.
-After applying classifier \textup{\Circled{\RNum{3}}} (EOAs) to the remaining clusters, \SI{1.96}{\percent} of the observed proposer set remain.
-Applying classifier \textup{\Circled{\RNum{4}}} (block builder payments) further reduces the upper bound of altruistic proposers to \SI{1.82}{\percent}.
-For these proposers, we observed no evidence that they outsource their proposer block-building duties.
-In summary, we found that \SI{6.05}{\percent} of all proposers produced blocks that, although not announced by known MEV-Boost relays, are operated by managing parties demonstrably utilizing external builder services.
-In line with our rationale in \Cref{sec:on_alt_gov}, these proposers are non-altruistic, as they foster centralization.
-Consequently, with respect to fairness mechanisms, they do not possess an individual voice but instead delegate their voice to the managing party, which acts rationally.
+To quantify proposers whose blocks were not announced via MEV-Boost relays, but for whom links to external builder services can still be observed, we apply our clustering methodology to the full proposer set. \Cref{fig:coinbase-distribution} summarizes the resulting cluster sizes and frequencies based on \textit{coinbase addresses}.
+In what follows, we remove clusters rather than individual proposers.
+Applying Classifier \textup{\Circled{\RNum{2}}} (non-altruistic governance structures) reduces the set to \SI{1.59}{\percent}.
+Applying Classifier \textup{\Circled{\RNum{3}}} (block builder payments) further reduces the upper bound on altruistic proposers to \SI{1.55}{\percent}.
+These \SI{1.55}{\percent} show no evidence of outsourced block construction.
+To assess the impact of potential misclassifications, we note that no cluster of size $\geq 8$ is excluded based on only a minority of its proposers.

+In summary, while \SI{91.3}{\percent} of blocks are mediated by MEV-Boost relays, we observe evidence of interactions with external builders for \SI{98.45}{\percent} of proposers, indicating that \SI{98.45}{\percent} of proposers can be classified as demonstrably non-altruistic.
+With respect to fairness mechanisms, such proposers cannot be assumed to consistently act in a manner conducive to these mechanisms.
+They are likely to deviate whenever deviation is the rational choice -- for instance, by delegating their decision-making power to a rational entity.